About Your Visit

 What is included in a visit?

-Admission to St Paul’s includes access to the cathedral floor and crypt as well as the Whispering, Stone and Golden Galleries in the dome.
+Admission to St Paul’s includes access to the Cathedral Floor and Crypt as well as the Dome Galleries (Stone and Golden Galleries only; the Whispering Gallery is currently closed until further notice).
+Please note the Dome Galleries are currently open on Saturdays and school holidays only; from 1 October 2021 on Mondays, Fridays, Saturdays and school holidays, ).
 Multimedia guides or our Group Tour System are included.
-Oculus – an eye into St Paul’s is our award winning 270° film exhibition and can be viewed in the crypt.
 Visitors will also be able to view any short or long term art installations or exhibitions within the cathedral.

 Do we need to pre-book a group visit?